Skip to main content

 Maintenance status🟒 Active🟒 Active🟑 Limited🟒 Active🟒 Active🟒 ActiveN/A

-• Being the only loader to support direct .rs file imports without build configuration
+• The only loader with direct .rs file imports and no build configuration

-• Providing automatic Cargo.toml discovery up the directory tree
+• Automatic Cargo.toml discovery up the directory tree

-• Manual wasm-pack: Requires separate build steps and manual integration
+• Manual wasm-pack: separate build steps and manual integration

-• @wasm-tool/wasm-pack-plugin: More mature, Webpack-only, less automated and requires explicit configuration
+• @wasm-tool/wasm-pack-plugin: more mature but Webpack-only, less automated, and needs explicit configuration

-• Raw WASM imports: No build automation, manual TypeScript bindings
+• Raw WASM imports: no build automation, and you write the TypeScript bindings yourself